Tanapat-K/Bangkok_Transit/README.md

 This repository contains the source code for a console application designed to calculate the optimal travel route between any two stations on the Bangkok rail transit system.
 It leverages graph theory, specifically Dijkstra's algorithm, to minimize either total estimated travel time or the number of transfers.

-Compilation and Execution
+## Compilation and Execution
 This project is structured using several interdependent data structure files.
 All helper files (Entry.java, Graph.java, Heap.java, etc.) must be present in the project structure for successful compilation.

-Prerequisites
+## Prerequisites
 Java Development Kit (JDK) 8 or higher.

 The project assumes a specific directory structure (e.g., src/BTS/connections.csv).
+Make sure it the correcte directory on your device

 Compilation Steps
 Gather Helper Files: Ensure all necessary interfaces and abstract classes are present: